The live dealer gaming industry is still in its infancy, perhaps moving into toddlerhood.

 Golden Nugget builds a foundation

-Until recently, only two online casinos had offered live dealer games — Golden Nugget and its partner Betfair.
+Until recently, only two online casinos had offered live dealer games — Golden Nugget and its partner Betfair (now FanDuel).
 Both NJ gambling sites broadcast games live from Golden Nugget’s land-based casino in Atlantic City.

 A gaming option for nearly two years, live dealer games — which include blackjack, roulette, baccarat, and casino poker — combine the convenience afforded by online gambling with the social aspect of roaming a casino floor.
 There are real dealers using real playing cards and real roulette wheels being spun.